-Only if the applicable EPA Regional Office has granted you a waiver from electronic reporting, you must submit this completed form to EPA at msspesa@epa.gov, including any attachments and any additional information that demonstrates how you will avoid or eliminate adverse effects to listed threatened and endangered species or designated critical habitat (e.g., specific controls you will implement to avoid or eliminate adverse effects). msspecific controls you will implement to avoid or eliminate adverse effects). msssing or incomplete information may result in a delay of your coverage under the permit.
+Only if the applicable EPA Regional Office has granted you a waiver from electronic reporting, you must submit this completed form to EPA at msgpesa@epa.gov, including any attachments and any additional information that demonstrates how you will avoid or eliminate adverse effects to listed threatened and endangered species or designated critical habitat (e.g., specific controls you will implement to avoid or eliminate adverse effects). msgpesa@epa.gov, including any attachments and any additional information that demonstrates how you will avoid or eliminate adverse effects). msgpesa@epa.gov, including any attachments and any additional information that demonstrates how you will avoid or eliminate adverse effects). msgpesa@epa.gov, including any attachments and any additional information that demonstrates how you will avoid or eliminate adverse effects). msgpesa.gov, including any attachments and any at